upspin/upspin/doc/access_control.md

 Access control files are named exactly `Access`.
-Like `Group` files, they are plain text files and are stored in the owner's Upspin tree, only the owner may write them, and read access to the `Access` files themselves is granted by the Upspin access control mechanisms described here.
+Like `Group` files, they are plain text files and are stored in the owner's Upspin tree, only the owner may write them, and read access to the `Access` files themselves is granted for users that have any defined rights on the path (not just Read).
+This is to allow for offline evaluation of access control rules, as when using a caching proxy server.
 The details about the format of the files are presented below; in this section we concentrate on the model itself.